-And then her stepfather, Tim, came home.
+All too soon, her stepfather, Tim, came home.

-“Friend of yours?” he asked, all warm interest.
+“Friend of yours?” he asked.

 “Yes,” said Jasmine mechanically.
-Her mother had told her what to say and told her to be okay with the answer she got.
+Her mother had told her what to say and told her to be okay with any answer she got.
 “He got kicked out the house.
 Can he stay the night?”

 Tim frowned.
 She could see the gears ticking in his head.
 “You don’t know boys.
 You shouldn’t have interfered.
 They probably had good reason to kick him out, and now you’ve brought him into the house.”